Fibrations by plane quartic curves with a canonical moving singularity: A moving singularity of multiplicity three

-is undefined.
-The quasi-elliptic surface $\wt S'$ has an arrangement of smooth rational curves that intersect according to Figure~\ref{2023_05_18_11:00}, where $A$ and $H'$ denote the strict transforms of the bad fibre $\phi'^{-1}((0:1)) \su S'$ and the horizontal curve $(0:1:0)\times \PP^1 \su S'$ respectively.
+is constructed by resolving the singular point $P'$ on $S'$.
+The quasi-elliptic surface $\wt S'$ has an arrangement of smooth rational curves that intersect according to Figure~\ref{2023_05_18_11:00}, where $A$ and $H'$ denote the strict transforms of the bad fibre $\phi'^{-1}(0:1) \su S'$ and the horizontal curve $(0:1:0)\times \PP^1 \su S'$ respectively.